Developmental editing

 Frequently asked questions

 Developmental editing focuses on the big picture: structure, content, clarity and storytelling.
-Copyediting comes later and deals with language mechanics like grammar, spelling and consistency.
+When this level of editing is completed, copy editing comes next, which deals with language mechanics like grammar, spelling and consistency.
+See section 2.53 of The Chicago Manual of Style for a neat summary of the different levels of editing.

 2. Will a developmental editor rewrite my book for me?